aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/conversion/convert-chart-to-image/_index.md

 ## Why should you use the Convert Chart to Image API?

-- No need for cloud storage, reducing the burden on cloud resources.
+- You can convert charts without first uploading the workbook, which saves storage space and reduces costs.
-- Development can be quickly completed through the existing SDK.
+- Development can be quickly completed through the existing Aspose.Cells Cloud SDKs.

 ## How to Use the Convert Chart to Image API with SDKs?